tagspaces/documentation/docs/search.md

 <ProFeature />

-Starting with version 3.5, TagSpaces Pro offers searching in all locations.
+TagSpaces Pro offers searching in all locations.
 We call this feature "Global search".
 It works on local and remote S3 based locations.
 The feature can be activated by clicking the _Global_-button in the search area, as seen in the following screenshot.

 <CenteredImage
     caption="Activating the global search"